crackcomm/ocaml-boxroot/README.md

 We designed this benchmark to test the idea of replacing local roots altogether by boxroots.

 Currently, OCaml FFI code uses a "callee-roots" discipline where each function has to locally "root" each OCaml value received as argument or used as a temporary paramter, using the efficient `CAMLparam`, `CAMLlocal`, `CAMLreturn` macros.
+These macros manage a shadow stack containing pointers to the live roots.

 Boxroots suggest a "caller-root" approach where callers would package their OCaml values in boxroots, whose ownership is